RAP2/RAP2/readme.txt

 I managed to play the Educational Quiz on my iphone 5S using (apple App: Cocoon Developer App).

-The files in my RAP folder are as follows:
+The files in my RAP2 folder are as follows:

 (1) D:\RAP2\icon.png
 (2) D:\RAP2\index.html